gnappo1/js-rails-as-api-pokemon-teams-project/README.md

 rails g resource pokemon species nickname trainer:references
 ```

-Run `rails db:migrate` to create a schema, models, and controllers.
+Run `rails db:migrate` to execute our migration files, and create database and schema.
 Using
 `trainer:references` will set up `belongs_to :trainer` in the `Pokemon` model,
 though it won't update the other side of the relationship.
 You will need to add
 the `has_many :pokemons` in the `Trainer` model yourself.